duracell80/midnight-sectors/README.md

 - [M] = Morning
 - [E] = Evening

 Ever noticed how it's not entirely clear how AM/PM denotes evening and morning?
 Before noon and after noon both relate to periods of time that don't relate to if it's day or night.
-12pm is the brighest part of the day but 11pm is usally not daylight.
+12pm is the brighest part of the day but 11pm is usually not daylight.
 It's not possible to look at a clock and know innately if it's night or day.
 Worse a dial interface doesn't rotate 360 degrees once, but TWICE and contains no AM/PM context!
+Are we in the first 360 rotation or second?

-This is a problem, a generation is not able to read a dial clock face! https://www.youtube.com/watch?v=PIe2auW9EMI
+This is a problem, a generation is not able to read a dial clock face!
+How could they?
+11 means 5 to something and 11 o'something at night and 11 o'something at day?
+How strange. https://www.youtube.com/watch?v=PIe2auW9EMI

 #### Terms for Hours, Minutes and Seconds